Skip to Content

 One of its unique treasures are the amazing cenotes, a magical opening in the earth where freshwater from underground rivers is brought through the earth’s crust in clear-blue water for all to enjoy.

-They considered them sacred and used them to perform rituals (and sometimes sacrifices!)
+The Mayans believed them to be the entrance to the underworld, and used them to perform rituals (and sometimes sacrifices!)

 To access cave cenotes you’ll have to climb down a ladder from a land-level entrance, making your way to the underground cave where the pool lies hidden beneath the ground.